down2trade/down2trade.github.com/content/pages/terms.md

 ## TRADEMARKS

-We hereby claim Down2Trade<sup>TM</sup>, the Down2Trade logo<sup>TM</sup>, DOWN2TRADE<sup>TM</sup>, Phalanx Options Strategy<sup>TM</sup>, and Let’s get down to trading<sup>TM</sup> to be trademarks of Our Company.
+We hereby claim Down2Trade<sup>TM</sup>, the Down2Trade logo<sup>TM</sup>, DOWN2TRADE<sup>TM</sup>, Phalanx Options Strategy<sup>TM</sup>, and Let’s get down to trading<sup>TM</sup>, Down2Chat<sup>TM</sup> to be trademarks of Our Company.

 ## COPYRIGHT

-All content included in Our websites, such as text, graphics, logos, button icons, images, audio clips, and software, is the property of Down2Trade LLC and is protected by U.S. copyright laws.
+All content contained in, or provided from or through Our website, Our Beta Trade Room, Our Down2Trade room, Our chat room, or Our courses, whether the content is viewed on Our website or viewed on a third-party’s website, such as text, graphics, logos, button icons, images, audio clips, video clips, coaching sessions, live trade room calls, and software, is the property of Down2Trade LLC and is protected by U.S. copyright laws.
 The compilation (meaning the collection, arrangement, and assembly) of all content on Our website is Our exclusive property and protected by U.S. copyright laws.
-Any use of such content, including the reproduction, modification, distribution, transmission, republication, or display, of the content of Our website is strictly prohibited.
+Any use of such content, including the recording, reproduction, modification, distribution, transmission, republication, or display is strictly prohibited.

 ## INVESTMENT RISKS